 1. Check your workplace’s, Weekly Pulse

 Weekly Pulse is one of the most heavily used Workforce features.
-It’s a quick, direct and easy question asked for employees to get a simple understanding about their mood and morale.
+It’s a quick, direct and easy question asked for employees to get a simple understanding of their mood and morale.
 In other words, it’s an employee sentiment analysis.

 Workforce provides you with clear and crisp dashboards that combines deep analytics with powerful insights oriented towards enabling you to take actions in the form of employee engagement ideas and activities.